Richard Brooker (actor): Personal life

 He was in a relationship with Shannon McMurray from 1995 to 2000, with whom he had two daughters, Madison and Cameron.
 The two amicably split in mid-2000.

 He also had a passion for riding horses and the sport of Polo.

 Also had an avid passion for sailing, and for a time lived on his sail boat with his daughters.

-Adored by his fans, Brooker was a constant sight at the horror conventions throughout the country during the 2000s and 2010s; always happy to grant visitors a wish of an autograph or a photo opportunity.
-Along the way, he befriended fellow Jason alums Warrington Gillette, Ted White, C.J.
-Graham, Dick Wieand and Kane Hodder; as well as a host of cast members from different Friday the 13th films.
+Brooker frequently appeared at horror conventions across the United States during the 2000s and 2010s, where he participated in autograph signings and photo opportunities with attendees.
+During this period, he developed professional relationships with other actors who portrayed Jason Voorhees, including Warrington Gillette, Ted White, C.J.
+Graham, Dick Wieand and Kane Hodder; as well as well as with various cast members from the Friday the 13th film series.

 His last convention appearance was in March 2013 at the Full Moon Tattoo and Horror Festival in Nashville, TN.

 Death

-Richard Brooker died of a suspected heart attack (the cause of death was later found to be undetermined) on 8 April 2013 at a hospital in Los Angeles, California at age 58; less than one month after his final convention appearance.
+Richard Brooker died of a suspected heart attack (the cause of death was later found to be undetermined) on 8 April 2013 at a hospital in London, England at age 58; less than one month after his final convention appearance.
 His name appeared in episode 7 of Hell's Kitchen's 11th season, which paid tribute to him at the end of its 18 April 2013 broadcast.

 On 26 May 2017, Friday the 13th: The Game was released as a digital copy in the United States and certain parts of the world.
 Though Part III Jason's motion capture work was done by Jason Veteran Kane Hodder, the image of Jason's face behind the mask was of Brooker's likeness as Jason; paying homage to his contribution to the series.

 On 13 January 2018 a fan-made documentary entitled Friday the 13th Part III: The Memoriam Documentary was published on YouTube.
 In the documentary, Brooker was memorialized by the people he worked with on the set of Friday the 13th Part III and remembered by friends and a cousin as a caring man who loved his fans and the people he worked with.
 Dick Wieand, who played Roy Burns in Friday the 13th: A New Beginning ended Brooker's tribute with: "He was one of the good guys, and I am glad to have known him.
 And if I ever saw him again I’d say: ‘Hey Richard, I know this little bar down in Santa Monica.
 Let’s go have a drink."

 The documentary included interviews with Friday the 13th Part III stars David Katims, Larry Zerner, and Paul Kratka.
 Also interviewed was Adrienne King, actresses Eileen Dietz, Tracie Savage, Caroline Williams; as well as C.J.
 Graham and Dick Wieand the men who played Jason in Part VI and Part V respectively.
 The documentary was dedicated in Brooker's memory.